TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

 http://www.doxygen.org/

+Because we omit function parameters in declarations, we document functions in their definitions in source files and not in header files.

-In header files, describe your class types, structs, and enumerated types briefly and clearly.
+Above each type or function definition, describe the entity briefly and clearly.
 Build the Doxygen documentation to get an idea of what documentation typically looks like.
 We use Doxygen's ``///`` delimiters for code comments, and ``@`` for Doxygen-specific commands.

 A type should be documented with a description of its purpose and usage, just above its declaration.
 Structs should have one-line descriptions above each of their fields.

-Functions and class methods should each have a description (1-2 sentences) above their declarations in a public header file.
+Each function or class method should have a description (1-2 sentences) above its definition in the proper source file.
 In addition, use the following markup to annotate the function/method signature:

 * For each parameter (argument) for the function, an entry like the following:::
     @param [INTENT] PARAM_NAME A description of the parameter

-  Here, ``intent`` is ``in``, ``out``, or ``inout``.
+  Here, ``INTENT`` is ``in``, ``out``, or ``inout``.

 * If the return value needs an explanation, use::
     @returns A description of the return value

-Typically, you don't need any documentation markup in implementation source files.
+Typically, you don't need any documentation markup for types and functions that aren't part of the public API.
 Commenting your implementation code is always helpful, of course.

 Formatting
 ==========